martinlindhe/efyran/README.md

 /buffon                     - auto buffs
 /buffoff
 /buffit						- buff target
+/dropbuff <name>            - drop buff from all peers in zone, partial buff name match. "all" to drop all buffs /dropinvis                  - drop invisibility on all peers in zone

 /fdi             			- find item by partial name
-/fmi                        - find missing item. report peers who lack an item /clickies                   - lists all clickies on current toon
+/fmi                        - find missing item. report peers who lack an item /clickies                   - lists all clickies on current toon /banker                     - summons a banker

 /recallgroup <name>         - recalls a group/raid formation